Raj7122/Manga-fy-90s/README.md

 # 🖤 Manga-fy 90s

 A 1990s-style manga image generator built with **Google AI Studio**, powered by **Imagen API** and **Gemini SDKs**.
-This app transforms user text prompts or uploaded photos into stylized black-and-white manga artwork — complete with halftone shading, bold linework, and retro comic vibes.
+This app transforms user text prompts or uploaded photos into stylized black-and-white manga artwork, complete with halftone shading, bold linework, and retro comic vibes.

 ---